 Yes.
 Egg allergies are among the most common food allergies in babies with an estimated 2% of children allergic to eggs.
 The good news is that 70% of kids outgrow their egg allergy eventually.
 While the conventional wisdom was to wait on introducing eggs until around 2 years of age, we now know that there is no good reason to delay the introduction of egg into baby’s diet.
 In fact, there is evidence that early and sustained exposure to eggs in infancy can help prevent egg allergy from developing.

 Some babies can have severe reactions to even the smallest amount of egg.
 Allergic reactions may include fussiness, lethargy, watery eyes, hives, rashes, itching, facial swelling, wheezing, coughing, vomiting, diarrhea, and stomach cramps.
-If the reaction is mild, stop feeding the egg and contact your baby’s doctor for further guidance.
-If the reaction is severe and/or baby is having trouble breathing or seems unusually lethargic call emergency services immediately as baby may be experiencing anaphylactic shock.
+If the reaction is mild, stop feeding the egg and contact baby’s doctor for further guidance.
+If the reaction is severe and/or baby is having trouble breathing or seems unusually lethargic, call emergency services immediately as baby may be experiencing anaphylactic shock.
 Never rely solely on the presence of a red rash to alert you to an allergic reaction, especially in babies with melanated skin—hives, rashes, and flushing may not be obvious in darker skin tones.

 A family history of food allergy is not typically a reason to defer egg introduction.
 However, if baby has severe eczema or another pre-existing food allergy, they may be at an increased risk of egg allergy.
-If this applies to your baby, reach out to your doctor before introducing egg, as they may suggest supervised egg introduction in the allergist’s office.
+If this applies to your baby, reach out to your doctor before introducing egg, as they may suggest allergy testing and/or supervised egg introduction in the allergist’s office.
 If you believe your baby may be allergic to egg, make an appointment with a pediatric allergist.
-Many children with egg allergy can tolerate baked egg, and the allergist can help you determine if this would be an option for your baby.
+Many children with egg allergy can tolerate baked egg, and your allergist can help you determine if this would be an option for your baby.

 Lastly, eggs are a known trigger of food protein-induced enterocolitis syndrome, also known as FPIES.
 FPIES is a delayed allergy to food protein which causes the sudden onset of repetitive vomiting and diarrhea to begin a few hours after ingestion.
 Left untreated, the reaction can result in significant dehydration.
 Thankfully, FPIES which presents early in life is generally outgrown by the time the child has reached 3-5 years of age.

 Yes, though hard-boiled eggs present more of a choking hazard, as the dry, chalky yolk can be challenging for young babies to move around in the mouth.
 While you can certainly offer quartered or sliced hard-boiled egg to babies 9 months and up (who are more able to pick up small pieces of food), other preparations like omelets and scrambled eggs fully integrate the yolk and white, making it more likely for babies to get that nutritious yolk into their bellies.
-If you do decide to offer hard-boiled eggs before 9 months of age, try smashing them into an egg salad with a little water, breast/human milk, formula, or yogurt to integrate the yolk more fully.
+If you do decide to offer hard-boiled eggs before 9 months of age, try smashing them into an egg salad with a little water, breast/human milk, or formula to integrate the yolk more fully.

 This is a personal decision for which you must calculate risk, as there is no defined age at which runny or raw eggs become definitively safe.
 Children under 5 years of age, immunocompromised individuals, and those with sickle cell disease are among those at highest risk of severe food poisoning from Salmonella, so it’s best to err on the side of safety and avoid serving undercooked eggs to babies and children.